develux44/aospa_device_xiaomi_fog/README.md

-Device tree for fog device
+Device tree for fog device, WIP,
-WIP
 It is meant to use with aospa but you can use it with any other rom Generay fork of https://github.com/CHRISL7/android_device_xiaomi_fog